BerkePalamutcu/BerkePalamutcu/README.md

 <h1 align="left"> Berke Palamutcu</h1>
-<p align="left"> I was a merchant ship captain 🚢  and then some miracles happened and I fell in love with programming.
-I found myself coding React, Angular apps.
-I am a fan of OOP mostly but I would love to try different paradigms too.
-I am interested in many different things like Math, Cryptography, Algorithms, Web Development, Machine learning and IoT.
-That makes me jack of all trades but my main specialities are frontend web technologies.
-Let's get to know eachother !</p>
+<p align="left"> Greetings,

+I am a former merchant ship captain with a passion for programming.
+Since making the transition, I have delved into the world of web development, with a focus on frontend technologies such as React and Angular.
+I am a fan of object-oriented programming and am always eager to explore other paradigms to expand my skillset.

+Beyond web development, I am fascinated by a wide range of topics including mathematics, cryptography, algorithms, machine learning, and IoT.
+I consider myself to be a "jack of all trades", but my expertise lies primarily in frontend web technologies.

+My GitHub repository showcases my experience working on various projects, including some personal ones that I have enjoyed building in my free time.
+I enjoy collaborating with others and sharing knowledge with the community, so feel free to reach out to me with any questions or ideas.

+Thank you for taking the time to visit my profile, and I look forward to connecting with you! !</p>
 <br/>